KellerJordan/modded-nanogpt/records/track_1_short/2026-02-03_VeTuned/README.md

 Updates in PR, building off #215.
-I further tuned value embeddings
+I further tuned value embeddings by:
 - Init all VE to Normal(mean=0, std=0.01).
 - Change gating fn of VE from $g(x[:12])$ to $g(x[:6] + ve[:6])$
 - Shift 1st VE forward, so new pattern is .01...234